 - Sr. Associate

-Those joining the firm right out of college will be hired as Consultants and MBAs will join as Associates.
+Those starting Booz Allen careers right out of college will be hired as Consultants and MBAs will join as Associates.

-Booz Allen Hamilton offers 8-10 week long summer internships to all who can demonstrate the following:
+The firm offers 8-10 week long summer Booz Allen internships to all who can demonstrate the following:

 - 30 credit hours of coursework